 You don’t drink beer?
 The advantage of the day to visit some of the museums you couldn’t see on the first two days, or take a day trip – here’s a selection to give you an idea of what’s out there.

-This guest post is by Valerie Stimac Bailey, who writes about travel in the American West on her blog Valerie & Valise.
+Guest Contribution by Valerie Stimac Bailey.
+Valerie writes about travel in the American West on her blog Valerie & Valise.
 Her site can help if you’ve always wanted to visit Alaska, California, or another destination in the region.